Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): System Behavior Analysis and Switching Laws for the Time-Optimal Control Problem

 \subsection{Jump Condition of Costates $\vlambda$}

-As mentioned in Section \ref{sec:Problem_Formulation}, the costate vector $\vlambda$ might not be continuous when the state $\vx$ moves into or leaves the boundary of constraints, i.e., $\abs{x_k}$ increases onto $M_k$ or decreases from $M_k$ for some $k$.
-The above behavior is called the junction condition (or jump condition) \cite{hartl1995survey} of costates.
+As mentioned in Section \ref{sec:Problem_Formulation}, the costate vector $\vlambda$ might not be continuous at the connection of unconstrained arcs and constrained boundary, i.e., $\abs{x_k}$ increases onto $M_k$ or decreases from $M_k$ for some $k$.
+The above behavior is called the junction condition (or jump condition) of costates \cite{jacobson1971new}.
 The junction condition has a significant influence on the switching law of the optimal control $u$.